Where does positive thinking come from?

 Pay attention to when you start imagining black scenarios.
 Try to understand what caused your cortisol discharge so that you can eliminate the cause of it.
 Prevent.

-5. Be aware that you can meet your need through your own actions.
+5. Be aware that you can meet your needs through your actions.

 Don’t expect others to do this for you.
 Take your fate into your own hands.